 The modular model is comprised of a centre section and several front/rear sections, which can be added and removed as neccessary.
 It is amusing to think that, in some high level strategy meeting, a member of the Austin-Morris team would have been juggling these models in order to demonstrate the possibilities.

-Thanks must go to the nice people at Gaydon for allowing us to photograph these models for posterity.
+Thanks must go to the nice people at the British Motor Museum at Gaydon for allowing us to photograph these models for posterity.

 The LM10 – or the Austin Maestro that we all know and love.
 The shape had been settled in 1976, signed off in 1978, and this forms the basis for the schemes demonstrated in the modular model set…